Theological/Intellectual Dictionary SEARCH A B C D E F G H I J K L M N O P Q R S T U V W X Y Z

 Strawman- an argument or opponent set up so as to be easily refuted or defeated.

 Subjective- taking place within, and relating to or proceeding from an individuals emotions or mind.
 Not physically or materially related.
+Spurious.

 Subjugate- To bring under control, to make subservient, to enslave, to put down by force or intimidation.
 To subject someone to something.
+To make subject to.

 Subsistence- in Christian Theology, any of the three Persons of the Godhead constituting the Trinity predominantly the Person of Jesus Christ in which divine and human natures are united; hypostasis.

-Succinct- pithy, short, brief, cursory.
+Succinct- pithy, short, brief, cursory, terse, anecdote, laconic, concise, truncated.

-Supplant- overturn, overthrow, exonerate, refute, replace.
+Supplant- overturn, overthrow, exonerate, refute, replace, vindicate.

 Surmise- believe, assume, presume, suppose.
+Presupposition, predilection, premise, bias.

 Swoon Theory- false teaching basic to Islam that Jesus Christ was given narcotics while on the cross, faked his death, then was pulled off the cross while still alive and taken secretly away, while a replacement died in his place.